 These days I am more often thinking of life more as a spiral than as a straight line.
-Life does not come with a directional map and step by step instructions.
+Life does not come with a directional map or step by step instructions.
 I’m embracing a more circular, softer approach.
 I’m doing the same in movement and in my approach to Pilates, Dance, and Yoga.
-Spiral Movements help me increase my body awareness.
+Spiral Movements help me increase body awareness.
 When I was dancing consistently ( 5 or 6 days a week), spirals and circular motions were not something to which I gave conscious thought.
-When dancing (which was mostly Jazz and Modern), my body had the luxury of spiral, circular and flowing continuous movements with or without choreography.
+When dancing , my body had the luxury of spiral, circular and flowing continuous movements with or without choreography.
 For example, spinning, rotations, arching in various planes, etc.

-To borrow a thought from one of the greatest and oldest movement disciplines of all time, Tai Chi, in movement we should “…Seek straightness from the circle…”
+To borrow a thought from one of the oldest movement disciplines of all time, Tai Chi, in movement we should “…Seek straightness from the circle…”

 I do want to distinguish the difference between a spiral, circle movement experience versus an exclusively linear one.
-Incorporating more spiral movements frees the spine and creates greater articulation and overall spinal health.
+Incorporating more spiral movements helps free the spine and creates greater articulation and overall spinal health.
 Joseph Pilates said, “We are only as young as the health of our spines…”

 This method of moving spills over into the way we live.
 Slowly we discover an inner wisdom.
 Seek straightness from the circle and see where it takes you!!